-^{} With respect to Share Classes C, E, R, F, A and AF, the minimum initial subscription in another currency than the Reference Currency shall be the equivalent of 10,000€ in the relevant Share Classes currency.
+^{} With respect to Share Classes C, E, R, F, A (as from 11 July 2024: RS) and AF (as from 11 July 2024: FS), the minimum initial subscription in another currency than the Reference Currency shall be the equivalent of 10,000€ in the relevant Share Classes currency.
 To evaluate the minimum initial subscription and initial share amounts in another currency, the term "or equivalent" shall be understood as the minimum initial subscription/initial share amounts translated into the relevant currency at the last available exchange rate provided by the European Central Bank.